Cello Concerto No. 2 (Saint-Saëns)

 Saint-Saëns' Cello Concerto No. 2 in D minor, Op.
 119, is written in two movements, like his Fourth Piano Concerto.
 It was composed in 1902 and is dedicated to the Dutch cellist, Joseph Hollman, who gave the first performance on February 5, 1905 in Paris.
-The Second Concerto is much more virtuosic than the First, but does not possess the thematic inventiveness and harmonic intricacy of the First.

-"In many respects, it's a finer creation than its famous predecessor in A minor Op.
-33; larger in overall concept (it comprises two main sections, each subdivided into two movements) and arguably of greater thematic nobility, the concerto remains largely unknown."
+The concerto has been praised for its thematic material within its two movements, though it remains less popular than the composer's Cello Concerto No. 1.